 - Visual skills.
 Video editors must see clearly what they are filming or editing in the post-production process.

 The average pay for film and video editors in the United States ranges from $34,870 to $152,720 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of film and video editors is projected to grow 14 percent from 2018 to 2028, faster than the average for all occupations.
+Overall employment of film and video editors is projected to grow 22 percent from 2019 to 2029, much faster than the average for all occupations.